Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

 5. Start the game, select the mods you want:
   * GFM is standalone - you do not need the original HFM to play.
   * GFM SW Submod is the Shattered World submod.
+  * GFM Dynamic Nations Submod adds more flag/nameing/colour options for each nation and ads some new mechanics involving this (Eg. USA # Flag Stars).
   * GFM RGO Submod adds experimental new RGOs
   * Music Sub Mod adds more music to the game
 7. Enjoy.